My baby is 7 months old. He is very scared when going to new places and crying a lot when seeing new faces. I just want to know how I can settle him.

 How to Deal with Stranger Anxiety in Babies

 It sounds as if your baby has a bit of stranger anxiety.
-A lot of babies go through this at around the age of 7-10 months and it is a completely normal development phase.
+A lot of babies go through this at around the age of 7-10 months and it is a completely normal developmental phase.
 At this age, they are becoming more aware of their surroundings and also more aware of themselves as being a separate person from their mother.
 Scary!

 Here are some tips on how to deal with the situation to help your baby: